CarelessInternet/Ticketer/privacy_policy.md

 ## How do you use the data?

-The ticketing data is used to know what server the data belongs to, the role to invite to each new support ticket, optionally the channel for tickets, optionally the logs channel to send logs to, optionally to ping managers in a text channel, optionally the notes to display, and optionally whether to send an ephemeral reply on successfully creating a ticket.<br>
+The ticketing data is used to know/do the following:
+  - What server the data belongs to
+  - The role to invite to each new support ticket
+  - Optionally the channel for tickets
+  - Optionally the logs channel to send logs to
+  - Optionally to ping managers in a text channel
+  - Optionally the notes to display under each ticket
+  - Optionally the information to display in ticket panels

-The welcome/goodbye messages is used to greet or say goodbye to an incoming or leaving user.
-The data is used to know which server and channel to send it to, and optionally whether or not to enable the messages.<br>
+The welcome/goodbye data is used to know the following:
-The suggestions data is used to know what server the data belongs to, the channel for suggestions to be sent to, optionally the amount of reactions needed to pin a suggestion, optionally whether to send a reply embed or ephemeral reply on successfully creating a suggestion, and optionally preventing users from using the suggestions commands if they are blocked.
+  - What server and channel to send the greeting/farewell to
+  - Optionally whether or not to enable the messages

+The suggestions data is used to know the following:
+  - What server the data belongs to
+  - The channel for suggestions to be sent to
+  - Optionally the amount of reactions needed to pin a suggestion
+  - Optionally the information to display in suggestion panels

 ## How long is the data stored for?